SeleneGonzalezCurbelo/Course-Full-Stack-Open/part5/bloglist-backend/README.md

   - ```bash
     npm test
 This will run all Jest tests contained in the project.
+To run the server in a test environment, use the following command:
+  - ```bash
+    npm start:test
 ## Authentication and Authorization

 Login restrictions have been implemented.
 When adding a blog, it will be linked to the user who created it, and only that user will be able to delete the blog.
 This has been enforced through token-based authentication.